BitVM/garbled-snark-verifier/README.md

 **Background**
 - **What:** Encode a SNARK verifier (Groth16 on BN254) as a boolean circuit and run it as a garbled circuit.
 The verifier’s elliptic‑curve and pairing arithmetic is expressed with reusable gadgets (Fq/Fr/Fq2/Fq6/Fq12, G1/G2, Miller loop, final exponentiation).
-- **Why (scope):** This is an experimental/benchmarking implementation to study a streaming garbled‑circuit approach on a complex, real‑world circuit.
-It is intended for research, education, and performance exploration rather than production deployment.
 - **How:**
   - Use Free‑XOR and half‑gates (Zahur–Rosulek–Evans) to make XOR family gates free and reduce AND to two ciphertexts.
   - Keep field arithmetic in Montgomery form to minimize reductions and wire width churn; convert only at the edges when needed.